kdoore/CS2335-Gitbook/simple-dialog-prefab.md

 #Simple Dialog Prefab

-How can we create a very simple dialog system in Unity?
+How can we create a simple dialog system in Unity?
 We should try to make something that will work as a prefab, so we can use it in any scene, as many times as we'd like.
 - We need to include
     - UI-panel as a container with a CanvasGroup component   so we can toggle it's visibiltiy